Kgajdos/Torn-FactionChain/README.md

 ## Usage

 1. **Navigate to Torn.com:**
-   - Go to the Torn.com homepage or the relevant page where you want to use the script.
+   - Go to the Torn.com homepage.

 2. **Activate the Script:**
    - Once on the appropriate page, the script will automatically check if it's the correct page and then display the faction chain data in a new window.